Subpart A - General

 (2) result in proceedings for breaches of the Order

 (d) Other OTAR Parts may impinge upon activities conducted under this Part.
-In particular, Part 1 contains definitions which apply, unless otherwise stated, to all Parts.
+In particular, Part 1 contains definitions which apply, unless otherwise stated, to all Parts; and OTAR 177 (Aeronautical Charts).
 A full list of OTAR Parts, a description of the legislative structure and the place of OTARs and Overseas Territory Aviation Circulars (OTACs) within it can be viewed on the ASSI website www.airsafety.aero.

 175.3 Use of English

-All documentation, written communications and data (electronic or otherwise) regarding Aeronautical information Services shall be provided in English.
+>All documentation, written communications and data (electronic or otherwise) regarding AIS shall be provided in English.

 175.5 Laws, requirements and procedures

-The AIS provider shall take reasonable care to ensure that all persons employed, engaged, or contracted by the holder, are familiar with the appropriate sections of legislation, the Overseas Territories Aviation Requirements, any applicable conditions imposed by the Designated regulator and the procedures specified in the relevant safety assurance documentation and quality system.
+The AIS provider shall take reasonable care to ensure that all persons employed, engaged, or contracted, are familiar with the appropriate sections of legislation, the OTARs, any applicable conditions imposed by the designated regulator and the procedures specified in the relevant safety assurance documentation and quality system.

 175.7 Procedure compliance